 An annual series of juried member exhibits in the main lobby of the Fort Hill Performing Arts Center, which represents a new partnership and began in 2020.
 We held our first exhibit, Rhythm & Movement, there, which opened on March 3rd.
 But due to the COVID-19 Pandemic, additional exhibits in 2020 were postponed.
 We are currently planning an Artists' Showcase for the end of 2020 and the beginning of 2021.

 A Rotating Art Exhibit program at local offices and businesses that pay an annual $100 donation/fee to participate, which goes towards our grants and scholarship funds.
 Presently there are seven participants at ten locations with twelve contributing member artists — an opportunity for our members that would expand as the number of participants increase.

 A musical performance each year to benefit our Mariner Family Arts Scholarship Fund.
 A $2,000 Arts scholarship is awarded each fall to a deserving visual or performing arts student to Finger Lakes Community College.

 Art grants, workshops and exhibits are made available to the public libraries in Ontario County.

 Monetary, scholarships, and restoration grants are also available to other non-profit groups in Ontario County in support of the arts.

-The OCAC Board of Directors work closely with other organizations within the county, such as the Ontario County Historical Society, Fort Hill Performing Arts Center, Sonnenberg Gardens & Mansion, Canandaigua Chamber of Commerce and B.I.D., Arts in Canandaigua Galleries, and the City of Canandaigua.
+We have an active, working Board of Directors who works closely with other local organizations in support of the arts, including the Ontario County Historical Society, Fort Hill Performing Arts Center, Sonnenberg Gardens & Mansion, Canandaigua Chamber of Commerce and B.I.D., Arts in Canandaigua Galleries, and the City of Canandaigua.